Tushar-9802/DPDPA/readme.md

 **You should implement:**

 * Disk encryption on your computer (BitLocker/FileVault)
-* Regular backups of assessment data (if valuable)
+* Regular backups of assessment data and generated documents (if valuable)
 * Access control to your computer (password protection)
 * Antivirus/antimalware software